 The shale revolution has enabled the production of significant volumes of oil in some parts of the country, but inadequate infrastructure has been unable to transport the gas produced with the oil out of the field.
 In such cases, significant volumes of otherwise valuable gas are flared resulting in Greenhouse Gas emissions and lost revenue.
 The proposed activities will investigate the potential for using flared, or otherwise wasted gas to improve recovery efficiency of oil from shale, by reinjecting the gas back into the reservoir for Enhanced Oil Recovery (EOR) purposes.
 Not only will this reduce the amount of natural gas being flared, but it will also increase the recovery efficiency of the resource and reduce the number of wells that will be needed to recover it.
 Another aspect of the overall activity is treatment of the produced water.
 This is beneficial in two ways.
-First, water in the Permian Basin is a commodity and if the produced water can be cleaned and used for other purposes, the environment and region benefit as a whole.
+First, water in the Permian Basin is a commodity and if the produced water can be cleaned and used for other purposes, the environment and region benefit.
 Second, less water will need to be injected down disposal wells, which has been linked to induced seismicity.

 Laredo Petroleum offered a field site for the project in August 2015.
 The Laredo site includes 11 horizontal wells (10,000’ horizontal legs) drilled through the Upper and Middle Wolfcamp formation in the Permian Basin.
 In addition, Laredo has vertical wells nearby, which are being used as observation wells.
 Significant events and field activities completed to date include: